Workplace Safety Solutions

 5. Aim for Consistent Improvement

-After a major workplace safety incident, many plant managers get distracted by solving the short-term crisis.
+After a major incident, many plant managers get distracted by solving the short-term crisis.
 Employees get fired, public relations is called in and legal action is taken to avoid any potential litigation.
 However, in order to achieve continuous improvement, you have to look beyond short-term safety fixes and invest in safety solutions that eliminate future crises altogether.
 Long-term improvement also means you need to consistently update your training, onboarding and safety audit processes.

 6. Enforce A Safety Culture, Not Just A Compliance Checklist

-Fostering a workplace safety culture leads to a dramatic reduction in the accidents and injuries that devastate production efficiency.
+Fostering a safety focused culture leads to a dramatic reduction in the accidents and injuries that devastate production efficiency.
 This process begins by making all of a company’s employees aware of the negative financial impact of workplace accidents.
 Production level employees and managers must undergo extensive and continuous safety training to preserve efficiency by reducing accidents.
 As new safety hazards or concerns are identified, these should be factored into clearly defined safety processes.

 It’s also crucial to make sure employees understand the reasons behind proper safety processes.
 If a process is not clearly explained to employees, they may take a shortcut when management isn’t looking—increasing the likelihood of an accident.